-Date of birth: 1967 Position: Standing Auditor In office since: April 2017 Slate elected on: majority (Ministry of the Economy and Finance)
+Date of birth: 1967

+Position: Standing Auditor In office since: April 2017

 He is a certified chartered accountant and certified public auditor.
 He has been partner of Maisto e Associati since 2007.
 He is special Professor in tax law at Cattolica University - faculty of economics (Piacenza) - in Tax Law Firm and European Economic Law.
 Since 2012 he has been member of VAT Expert Group formed by the European Commission.
 He is member of VAT Club and of the EU Tax Law Group.